noahbenson/nben/README.md

    surface meshes, it is by no means limited or even specific to them.
 2. **nben.math**: This namespace is currently an under-development numerical interface for clojure.
+3. **nben.geometry.spherical**: Tools for performing basic calculations on the surface of a unit sphere; this is intended for use with spherical meshes.

 This library is in its early stages; expect it to change rapidly.